tifhsu88/crackingcrypto/tab4.md

 # VISUALIZING THE ENERGY CONSUMPTION OF BITCOIN AND ETHEREUM
 -----

-**This chart visualizes the trends in energy consumption by Bitcoin and Ethereum from Jully 2017 to May 2021.**
+**This chart visualizes the trends in energy consumption by Bitcoin and Ethereum from July 2017 to May 2021.**

 ![data viz](/images/crypto2.png)